ryanklee/think-taink/docs/project_objectives.md

    c.
 Design and implement necessary changes in our codebase
    d.
 Develop appropriate tests to ensure functionality
    e.
 Update documentation to reflect changes
+   f.
+Align with relevant research needs and incorporate latest findings

-2. We will prioritize goals based on their interdependencies and overall impact on the system.
+2. We will prioritize goals based on their interdependencies, overall impact on the system, and alignment with current research trends identified in our research needs document.

-3. We will regularly review and update this document to ensure our objectives and goals remain aligned with the evolving needs of AI behavioral research.
+3. We will regularly review and update this document to ensure our objectives and goals remain aligned with the evolving needs of AI behavioral research and our ongoing research findings.

-4. We will integrate feedback from stakeholders and the research community to continuously improve our testbed.
+4. We will integrate feedback from stakeholders and the research community to continuously improve our testbed and ensure its relevance to current AI research challenges.

+5. We will establish a formal process for incorporating new research findings into our goals and problem statements, ensuring that our testbed remains at the forefront of AI behavioral experimentation.

-By following this structured approach, we ensure that our development efforts are directly tied to addressing the key challenges identified in our problem statements, ultimately leading to a more effective and comprehensive AI Behavioral Experiment Testbed.
+By following this structured approach, we ensure that our development efforts are directly tied to addressing the key challenges identified in our problem statements and supported by current research needs.
+This alignment will lead to a more effective, comprehensive, and scientifically relevant AI Behavioral Experiment Testbed.